ncolomer/docker-templates/couchbase/README.md

 # Couchbase Docker container

-This is a collection of images and scripts to help you run Couchbase 2.2 in Docker containers.
+This is a collection of images and scripts to help you run Couchbase 2.2.0 community edition (build-837) in Docker containers.
-This image is great to provision ephemeral Couchbase topologies for testing and development purpose.
+Docker containers are great to provision ephemeral topologies for testing and development purpose.
 This project was partly inspired by [dustin/couchbase](https://gist.github.com/dustin/6605182).

 ## Prerequisites